 Although a metal roof (especially aluminum) should last a life-time, sometimes it does not.
 A roof is only as good as its installers.
 In this case, as well as with the IHOP metal roof in Hyannis MA, which we installed in the beginning of the year, there were numerous installation defects.
 Namely, each shake was attached to the roof deck with only 3 clips and nails.
 While it is enough for the Brighton IHOP, since each shake is 3 sq. ft., in Hyannis, with all its high winds, shakes that were 5 sq. ft. were still attached with only 3 nails.

-Another problem in case of the Brighton IHOP roof, shakes which apparently were manufactured by Alcoa, have very small locks – 3/8 of an inch, where as the best metal roofing systems (which we install) feature 3/4 inch locks, making them a much more durable and wind resistant metal roofing system.
+Another problem in case of the Brighton IHOP roof, shakes which apparently were manufactured by Alcoa, have very small locks – 3/8 of an inch, whereas the best metal roofing systems (which we install) feature 3/4 inch locks, making them a much more durable and wind resistant metal roofing system.

 Our choice of metal roofing:

 The two metal roofing shakes above demonstrate a clear difference of quality and design vs. the manufacturer trying to save pennies on reducing the size of the lock, which greatly reduces the integrity of the whole roof system.
-Honestly, we do now know why the aluminum shake on the left has such a narrow lock, but from our experience, we know that it can pose future problems such as blow-offs of the entire roof.
+Honestly, we do not know why the aluminum shake on the left has such a narrow lock, but from our experience, we know that it can pose future problems such as blow-off of the entire roof.

 We will post more reports and pictures as the installation is coming along.